railsuser2014/openobject-doc-book-en/7/7_18_Process/7_18_Process_workflow.rst

 Use the menus under :menuselection:`Administration --> Customization --> Enterprise Processes` to define new processes or modify existing processes.
-When entering a process, Open ERP shows you the list of states available for that process.
+When entering a process, OpenERP shows you the list of states available for that process.

 .. figure:: images/process_form.png
    :scale: 75